-- Science, including specific subjects like chemistry or physics;
+- Science, including specific subjects like biology, chemistry, or physics

 Improves Academic Performance and Retention

-Students with learning disabilities and those that find STEM subjects especially challenging may find that they struggle to enjoy school and learning in general.
-Working with a tutor on specific complex STEM subjects like math or physics can help to build up the confidence to understand, learn, and keep up with the classwork.
+Students with learning disabilities and those that find STEM subjects especially challenging may find they struggle to enjoy school and learning in general.
+Another benefit of one to one tutoring on specific STEM subjects like math or physics is building confidence to understand, learn, and keep up with classwork.

 Facilitates Good Study Habits